 It’s a common question, one I get quite often.
 “Are you certified?“.
 The answer usually surprises most folks.

-But homeowners should be aware that even in states regulating home inspectors, no state, governmental department, or regulatory agency certifies home inspectors.
-Home Inspector Certification is a accreditation bestowed upon us by ourselves.
+There has never been, even in States that regulate home inspectors, no state administrative department or regulatory body that certifies home inspectors.
+Home Inspector Certification is an accreditation bestowed upon ourselves.

 It started when Nick formed the National Association of Certified Home Inspectors.

-Nick’s organization took normal home inspectors and slapped an acronym on them.
+Nick’s organization took normal home inspectors and slapped the term “Certified” on them.
 Suddenly, home inspectors that were slogging around without any credential after their names could claim rarified status.
-After joining iNACHI, inspectors were not just inspectors, they were certified inspectors.
+After joining iNACHI, inspectors were not just inspectors, they were Certified inspectors.